 Back-Painted Glass: Your Questions, Answered!

-My back painted glass journey started about ten years ago a supplier brought me a sample of Dreamwalls – ultra-clear glass with the back completed coated in white paint.
-He assured me that the trend was hot in Europe, Australia and New York but, it seemed a little ahead of its time here in sunny Florida.
+My back painted glass journey started about ten years ago a supplier brought me a sample of Dreamwalls – ultra-clear glass with the back completed coated with white paint.
+He assured me that the trend was hot in Europe, Australia, and New York but, it seemed a little ahead of its time here in sunny Florida.

 What did I learn along the way?

-To start-off, this look only works on ultra-clear glass – standard glass tints the final product and robs it of a clear, true-color matching result.
-Second, the glass must be ridiculously-clean, clean enough to make Martha Stewart stand back and say “wow” – even smallest speck of dust is visible in the final product so there is no room for error here.
+To start off, this look only works on ultra-clear glass – standard glass tints the final product and robs it of a clear, true-color matching result.
+Second, the glass must be ridiculously-clean, clean enough to make Martha Stewart stand back and say “wow” – even the smallest speck of dust is visible in the final product so there is no room for error here.

 Since the process requires an acute attention to detail in both measuring the glass and applying the color, our team uses templates to double check sizing before fabricating, cutting, painting, curing and then installing all back-painted glass.

 Guess what else?
 Back-painted glass functions exactly like a dry erase board – without the residue.
 This makes it ideal for scratching down a grocery list, channeling your child’s inner van Gogh, or even jotting down notes in the office.
-The swipe of a damp paper towel cleanly removes all traces of the dry-erase ink – beauty and functionality…what’s not to love?!?
+The swipe of a damp paper towel cleanly removes all traces of the dry-erase ink – beauty and functionality …what are not to love?!?

 Bringing Perfectly Painted Glass to Our Clients

 After landing on the right mix of technique and products and installing it in my own kitchen, the requests for similar installations started rolling in.
 At first, there were challenges.
 This is an intricate process – which means that if I wanted it to be right, it had to be done in-house.